Parallel breadth-first search: 2-D partitioning

-Implementation optimization strategies
+Implementation of optimization strategies

 Aside from basic ideas of parallel BFS, some optimization strategies can be used to speed up parallel BFS algorithm and improve the efficiency.
 There are already several optimizations for parallel BFS, such as direction optimization, load balancing mechanism and improved data structure and so on.

 Direction optimization

-In original top-down BFS, each vertex should examine all neighbors of vertex in the frontier.
-This is sometimes not effective, when the graph has a low diameter. but some vertices inside have much higher degrees than average, such as a small-world graph.
+In the original top-down BFS, each vertex examines all neighbors of vertex in the frontier.
+This is sometimes not efficient, when the graph has a low diameter. but some vertices inside have much higher degrees than average, such as a small-world graph.
 As mentioned before, one benign race in parallel BFS is that, if more than one vertex in the frontier has common neighbor vertices, the distance of neighbor vertices will be checked many times.
 Although the distance update is still correct with the help of synchronization, the resource is wasted.
-In fact, to find the vertices for the next frontier, each unvisited vertex only need to check if any its neighbor vertex is in the frontier.
+In fact, to find the vertices for the next frontier, each unvisited vertex only needs to check if any of its neighbors is in the frontier.
 This is also the core idea for direction optimization.
-Even better is that, each vertex would quickly find a parent by checking its incoming edges if a significant number of its neighbors are in the frontier.
+Better still, each vertex would quickly find a parent by checking its incoming edges if a significant number of its neighbors are in the frontier.

-In the paper, the authors introduce a bottom-up BFS where each vertex only needs to check whether any of their parents is in the frontier.
-This can be determined efficient if the frontier is represented by a bitmap.
+In the paper, the authors introduce a bottom-up BFS where each vertex only needs to check whether any of its parents is in the frontier.
+This can be determined efficiently if the frontier is represented by a bitmap.
 Compared to the top-down BFS, bottom-up BFS reduces the fail checking by self-examining the parent to prevent contention.

 However, bottom-up BFS requires serializing work of one vertex and only works better when a large fraction of vertices are in the frontier.
 As a result, a direction optimized BFS should combine the top-down and the bottom-up BFS.
-More accurately, the BFS should start with the top-down direction, switch to the bottom-up BFS when the number of vertex exceeds a given threshold and vice versa.
+In particular, the BFS should start with the top-down direction and switch to the bottom-up BFS when the number of vertices exceeds a given threshold and vice versa.

 Load balance

 Load balancing is very important not only in parallel BFS but also in all parallel algorithms, because balanced work can improve the benefit of parallelization.
 In fact, almost all of parallel BFS algorithm designers should observe and analyze the work partitioning of their algorithm and provide a load balancing mechanism for it.

-Randomization is one of the useful and simple ways to achieve load balancing.
-For instance, in paper, the graph is traversed by randomly shuffling all vertex identifiers prior to partitioning.
+Randomization is a useful and simple way of achieving load balancing.
+For instance, a graph can be traversed by randomly shuffling all vertex identifiers prior to partitioning.